humble/gae_mini_profiler/README.md

     If you use the static inclusion you probably should use your template engine to include the code only for admins or other profiling-prone users.

-5. You're all set!
-Just choose the users for whom you'd like to enable profiling by putting the respective E-Mail addresses in `appengine_config.py`:

-            gae_mini_profiler_ENABLED_PROFILER_EMAILS = ['user1@example.com',
-                                                         'user2@example.com']

 For more sophisticated choice of what to profile check `gae_mini_profiler/config.py`.